aksha123-git/aksha123-git/README.md

 - 💬 Ask me about **Data structures and algorithms , competitive programming  and Machine learning.

-- 📫 How to reach me **I'm most active on my linkedin! and twitter **
+- 📫 How to reach me ** I'm most active on my linkedin and twitter **

 <br>